adamtow/autocuts-admin/docs/index.md

 - **Zapier**: Requires catch hook URL to send an Autocut to Zapier.
 The Zap should then create the Autocut file on Dropbox.

 ### Zapier
 Any trigger on Zapier can now run shortcuts automatically on your iOS devices with Autocuts.
-All you need to do is create a file that resides on Dropbox after a triggering event has occurred.
+All you need to do is create an Autocut file that resides on Dropbox after a triggering event has occurred.

 A Zapier destination requires a catch hook url.
 You create one from within Zapier.
 Enter that when prompted by Autocuts Admin.